 For full module information please click on the relevant module title below.

-His1: History Foundation Module
+His1: What is History

 What is History and why study it?
 When a student has studied this module they will have answers to these questions, along with many more new questions, as students of History must have enquiring minds.
 This module is designed to introduce students to the exciting world of Early Modern Europe, which was a period of great change and innovation, with the module providing an overview of events and developments that occurred in Europe and beyond throughout a 350 year period.
 Students will be introduced to topics such as: the great artistic developments of the Renaissance; the growth of the first truly global empires; and the causes of a major split within the Catholic Church which resulted in the Protestant Reformation.
 This module also equips students with the study skills necessary to successfully study history at third level.